Decision Intelligence Platform

 2) Employees younger than 18 or at least 60 years, or employees with at least 30 years of service, can receive an extra 5 days.

 4) If an employee has at least 15 but less than 30 years of service, an extra 2 days can be given.
+These 2 extra days cannot be combined with the above 5 extra days.

 5) A college student is eligible for 1 extra vacation day.